A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Geometric multigrid with local smoothing

 Note that the matrices $A_\ell^{SL}$ and $A_\ell^{LS}$ are the flux matrices of a DG method on the refinement edge and thus vanish for conforming methods.
 Furthermore, we see in the V-cycle algorithm that this residual is immediately restricted to the coarse space $V_{\ell-1}$.
 Since the restriction acts as identity on $V_{\ell}^L$, we can avoid computing $r_\ell^L$ and defer it to the lower level.
 Thus, the matrix $A_\ell^L$ is not needed in computations at all.
 The matrix $A_\ell^S$ is used for smoothing on level $\ell$.
 The off-diagonal matrices correspond to coupling between degrees of freedom on the cells at the interface, and are needed in addition to $A_\ell^S$ for a consistent multigrid method.

 A major advantage of local smoothing is its fairly simple data structure.
 The level meshes $\mesh_\ell^S$ do not have hanging nodes, such that the results of cell-wise operations can be entered into global vectors very efficiently without any elimination process.
+This also simplifies implementation, especially when considering more involved smoothers such as patch smoothers, that would need to operate on patches of cells on different refinement levels.
 Furthermore, it is of optimal computational complexity on any locally refined mesh, while global coarsening may be suboptimal on some meshes with extreme local refinement, see~\cite{JanssenKanschat11}.
 Nevertheless, this second aspect does not seem to have much impact on actual computations.